 - M.A., B.Comm., University of the Witwatersrand, South Africa

-Angela Hawken is a professor of economics and policy analysis at the School of Public Policy at Pepperdine University and she directs the Swift, Certain, and Fair Resource Center for the U.S. Department of Justice's (DOJ) Bureau of Justice Assistance.
+Angela Hawken is the James Q. Wilson Fellow at the School of Public Policy at Pepperdine University and she directs the Swift, Certain, and Fair Resource Center for the U.S. Department of Justice's (DOJ) Bureau of Justice Assistance.
 Hawken's research focuses on drugs, crime, and corruption.
 She is the principal investigator of several studies that test swift, certain, and fair (SCF) strategies to reduce recidivism and incarceration.
 She led the randomized controlled trials of HOPE probation in Hawaii and the SCF pilot in Seattle (called WISP).
 She led the advisory team that assisted Washington State in its statewide rollout of SCF and leads the advisory team that supports New York State's experimentation with corrections reform, called RESET.
 Hawken works with 11 states and an American Indian nation on implementation of SCF probation and parole, on behalf of U.S. DOJ.

 Hawken is the founder and director of BetaGov, a center for practitioner-led trials that provides tools to conduct experimental tests of operations and policies; the goal is to dramatically increase the pace of learning about which innovations are promising--and which are not--in criminal-justice and other policy areas.